Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Problem Formulation

 \section{Problem Formulation}

-We aim to optimize the beamforming functions to maximize the system sum rate.
-Prior work has derived closed-form achievable-rate expressions for the multiuser single-CAPA system~\cite{Pattern_Division, Optimal_Beamforming} and the single-user multi-CAPA system~\cite{Beamforming_Design}, where only inter-user interference or only intra-user interference is present.
-In contrast, the considered multiuser multi-CAPA system involves both intra-user and inter-user interference.
-We therefore first derive a closed-form expression for its achievable sum rate and then formulate the corresponding optimization problem.
-To this end, we begin by defining the inverse of a continuous kernel.
+We aim to maximize the sum rate by optimizing the continuous beamforming functions.
+While prior work has derived closed-form expressions for the achievable rate in multiuser single-CAPA systems~\cite{Pattern_Division, Optimal_Beamforming} and single-user multi-CAPA systems~\cite{Beamforming_Design}, these scenarios only account for either inter-user or intra-user interference, respectively.
+The multiuser multi-CAPA system considered in this paper, however, involves both types of interference simultaneously.
+We therefore begin by deriving a closed-form expression for its achievable sum rate to formulate the corresponding optimization problem.
+To this end, we first need to define the inverse of a continuous~kernel.

 \begin{definition}[Inverse of a Continuous Kernel] For a continuous kernel $G(\mathbf r, \mathbf s)$, a kernel $G^{-1}(\mathbf z, \mathbf r)$ is defined as the inverse of $G(\mathbf r, \mathbf s)$ if it satisfies~\cite{Optimal_Beamforming}